 top of page

-Aluminium framed, and making use of new materials like fibreglass, other features of the design included air bag suspension, jet-air ventilation and vandal-proof moulded plastic seats, although the seats were soon replaced by more conventional vinyl ones.
+Aluminium framed, and making use of new materials such as fibreglass, the design featured airbag suspension, jet-air ventilation and vandal-proof moulded plastic seats, although the seats were soon replaced by more conventional vinyl ones.

-It was later allocated to Burwood where it saw out the rest of its service.
+It was later allocated to Burwood Depot, where it saw out the rest of its service.
 In 1980 the engine was replaced with a more powerful Leyland 0.680.
-The AEC prototype, 3521, was withdrawn and sold into private service in 1977, and survives today in preservation awaiting restoration.
+The AEC prototype, 3521, was withdrawn and sold into private service in 1977.

-In 1986 the bus was placed on permanent loan to the Museum by the Urban Transit Authority.
-Restoration was complete in 1988 to original green & cream livery, and the vehicle is fully operational today.
+In 1986, the bus was placed on permanent loan to the Museum by the Urban Transit Authority (UTA).
+Restoration was complete in 1988 to original green and cream livery, and the vehicle was made to be fully operational.

 Specifications: